kevdever/VueCli3andAspNetCore/README.md

 # Vue Cli 3 & Asp.Net Core 2.1.3
 This project is a basic template using Asp.Net Core to serve a VUE SPA.
 It is designed for simplicity and for rapid development, leveraging the benefits of Vue Cli 3.

+## A tutorial is included in this repository: [tutorial.md](https://github.com/kevdever/VueCli3andAspNetCore/blob/master/Tutorial.md)

 In the interest of keeping this simple and robust to future changes, considering that Vue Cli 3 is still in alpha, the workflows for development and production differ.